ericdequ/GovCon/data/blog/risk_management_strategies_for_government_contractors.md

 # Risk Management Strategies for Government Contractors

 Government contracts can be a goldmine for many businesses, but they come with their own set of risks.
 Effective risk management is essential to navigating these potential pitfalls and ensuring project success.
-In this post, we'll delve into advanced strategies that can help government contractors identify, assess, and mitigate risks.
+In this post, well delve into advanced strategies that can help government contractors identify, assess, and mitigate risks.

 ## 1. **Thorough Risk Identification**